-Head bowed, a man walks by a ruined home in Halifax's ravished Richmond district
+Head bowed, a man walks by a ruined home in Halifax's ravished Richmond district come; late in 1924 the United Church of Canada was established.

 With the local union, and the new church building, came the chime of bells, dedicated by Barbara Orr in memory of her family: her parents, Samuel and Annie, and children Ian, Mary, Archie, Isabel and James.
 Her grandfather arranged the purchase, and Barbara played the carillon at the opening ceremony.